litl/leeroy/README.md

 LOGGING_CONF = "logging.conf"
 LOGGER_NAME = "leeroy"

-# The hostname (and :port, if necessary) of this server, used for
+# The hostname (and :port, if necessary) of this server
-# the GitHub hook
 SERVER_NAME = "leeroy.example.com"

 # The hostname (and :port, if necessary) of the server GitHub should send